tstmedia/delayed_job_loner/README.md

 ## Usage

-Pass the option `:unique_on` to any method that you would provide `:priority` or `:run_at`. `:unique_on` should be an array of attributes that you want to check the uniqueness of the job against.
+Pass the option `:loner` or `:unique_on` to any method that you would provide `:priority` or `:run_at`. `:unique_on` should be an array of attributes that you want to check the uniqueness of the job against.

+* `:loner` just specifies that the job should be unique and will only check against the method name and object id
+* `:unique_on` allows you to specify the fields that it will check uniqueness against

 Here is an example:
 ```ruby
 class Foo < ActiveRecord::Base